-Are you thinking of rebranding a brick and mortar shop?
+Are you thinking of rebranding a brick-and-mortar shop?
 It’s possible to grow your brand so much that you, well, outgrow your brand.
-Before you panic, know that this a good problem to have.
+Before you panic, know that this is a good problem to have.
 When embraced strategically and with an open mind, it can be a period of rich opportunities.

 Such was the case with Crystal and Morgan Wellman, founders of the soap and apothecary boutique formerly known as Ladyburg.
-Originally launched as a brick and mortar in historical downtown Fredericksburg, VA, the company enjoyed deep ties to its local community.
-The common “burg” in both the name of the town and the brand helped reinforce this connection, but as the brand began setting its sights into online and wholesale spaces, Crystal couldn’t help wondering if it was time to rename the business.
+Originally launched as a brick-and-mortar in historic downtown Fredericksburg, VA, the company enjoyed deep ties to its local community.
+The common “burg” in both the name of the town and the brand helped reinforce this connection, but as the brand began setting its sights on online and wholesale spaces, Crystal couldn’t help wondering if it was time to rename the business.

 “I am coming into this branding with the plan to transition from a local boutique to a brand that could easily be on the shelves of boutiques across the country or even a Target,” she told us when we started her rebranding project.

 She also worried there might be a disconnect between the Ladyburg name and the fun, cheeky personality their brand was known for.
 With names like Bite Me and Queen Bee for their bath bombs, and luxuriously sweet Whipped Sugar Scrubs, was it possible they weren’t fully tapping into their brand’s potential?

 We believed so.
 Their products were fun, approachable, and flirty with some luxury and indulgence thrown in.
 The brand’s ideal customer was more grown up and polished than “Ladyburg” seemed to hint at, but with a deep appreciation for wit and whimsy.

 Time to Grow (and Glow) With a New Name and Identity